Statement of purpose and infection control

 Ms Paulina Janzcura

 Paulina has the responsibility for ensuring the smooth running of the Practice on a day-to-day basis.
 She is supported by Dr Nalini Modha who works as a clinical manager.
-She has competed postgraduate training and has an MBA.
+She has completed postgraduate training and has an MBA as well as a degree in Health and Social Care.

 The Reception team man the Practice Reception areas in the Health Centre, arrange various appointments, produce patient repeat prescriptions, pass on information to patients, explain our services and answer the telephone lines.